sjmcculloch/smblogv2/content/pages/reading/reading.md

 ### The Dragon Republic

-n the aftermath of the Third Poppy War, shaman and warrior Rin is on the run: haunted by the atrocity she committed to end the war, addicted to opium, and hiding from the murderous commands of her vengeful god, the fiery Phoenix.
+In the aftermath of the Third Poppy War, shaman and warrior Rin is on the run: haunted by the atrocity she committed to end the war, addicted to opium, and hiding from the murderous commands of her vengeful god, the fiery Phoenix.
 Her only reason for living is to get revenge on the traitorous Empress who sold out Nikan to their enemies.

 </div>